Non-loose torus knots: An algorithm to classify non-loose torus knots

 and

 where $R(P_1,P_2)$ is defined in Section~\ref{htpclasses}.
 We also have

 Moreover, $L_\pm^{i,0}$ corresponds to $L_\pm^i$ in the previous section.
-Notice that the mountain range for non-loose Legendrian knots in $\xi_{P_1,P_2}$ does not contain any extra ``wings" as seen for some contact structures on the previous section.
+Notice that the mountain range for non-loose Legendrian knots in $\xi_{P_1,P_2}$ does not contain any extra ``wings" as seen for some contact structures on the previous section. \item In the contact structure $\xi_{P_1,P_2}'$ with